mmccall10/hostea/README.md

 # hostea

-Command line tool to quickly configure new apache vhost
+Command line tool to quickly configure new apache vhost.

-The current build is intended to quickly configure apache vhost using scotch-box and vagrant for local development.
-Yet to be tested elsewhere.
+Currently intended for local development.

 <code>[sudo] npm install -g hostea</code>

-Dealing with apache configuration it's likely need to run it as sudo.
+Dealing with apache configuration, it likely you need to run it as sudo.

-Usage:
+Usage:<br>
 <code>
 hostea config
 </code>